FinchMF/pc_set_engine/README.md

 - Support for parallel processing to speed up large simulations
 - Statistical analysis of generated sequences
 - Export data to JSON and CSV for further analysis

+### Analysis Tools (`analysis/`)

+- Notebooks and scripts for analyzing generated sequences and simulation results
+- Visualizations of correlations between parameters and musical characteristics
+- Statistical analysis of the effects of interval weighting on musical output
+- Tools for interpreting Monte Carlo simulation results
+- Jupyter notebooks for interactive exploration of dataset patterns

 ## Usage Examples